andrewaltuna/cooki/README.md

 A smart shopping assistant that combines AI and IoT technology to enhance the grocery shopping experience.

 ## Showcase

+Get an overview of the app by watching the showcase below!

 [![YouTube](http://i.ytimg.com/vi/t6vxzBi99hQ/hqdefault.jpg)](https://www.youtube.com/watch?v=t6vxzBi99hQ)

 ## Overview